 Walter Reed.
-Chances are, you are familiar with his name only because you have heard of the major army medical center named after him or maybe you have heard of his name in general references related to yellow fever.
+Chances are, you are familiar with his name only because you have heard of the major army medical center in Bethesda, Maryland, named after him or maybe you have heard of his name in general references related to yellow fever.
 Either way, there is so much more to this humble, hard-working man than most know.
 He wore many hats, and husband, father, military officer, scientist, and doctor are just a few.
 Some of his scientific achievements are benefiting humanity today.
 To truly understand the depth of accomplishment by Dr. Walter Reed, you must first value the scourge he helped unravel: yellow fever.

 Yellow fever had been a mystery since the fifteenth century, when its first cases were documented; some even believe that yellow fever was the cause of death for many of Christopher Columbus’s men.
 It affected the people of the United States annually.
 Initially, more people living in the southern states were impacted, but as railroad and steamboat transportation flourished, this disease began to pop up in more northern areas.
 People knew what time of the year yellow fever was likely to emerge, during what temperature and weather conditions, and in what part of the United States, but no one could discover the missing links of how or why.
 With the limited medical knowledge of that period of time and the patterns of yellow fever striking, scientists were perplexed as they could not figure out the illness.
 Meanwhile, thousands of lives were lost to the mysterious illness.
 However, the long reign of panic from this illness was about to end.